• Skip to primary navigation

 Mobile employees are hard to keep up with.
 Technology can keep them connected.
 A mobile-first, team app like Beekeeper facilitates open and transparent internal communication between all levels of a company.

 Frontline employees are often overlooked in corporate communications.
-The simple act of including them is the first step to getting them engaged them.
+The simple act of including them is the first step to engagement.
 Use targeted messaging to motivate them.
 Some ideas include:

 Introduce new hires and recognize employees for hard work.